solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/01-Introduction/index.md

 ## Learning Objectives

-The goal of the solution accelerator is to teach you to how to **adding rich AI capabilities** using Azure Database for PostgreSQL and Azure AI Services to your existing applications.
+The goal of the solution accelerator is to teach you to how to **add rich AI capabilities** using Azure Database for PostgreSQL and Azure AI Services to your existing applications.
 You will gain hands-on experience integrating advanced AI validation during data ingestion to ensure financial documents, like invoices, align with their associated statement of work.
 By leveraging Azure OpenAI for robust data validation and Azure Document Intelligence for comprehensive extraction and analysis, you will improve data quality.
 By adding a copilot chat feature, you will provide the ability for users to gain deep insights into vendors' invoicing accuracy, timeliness, and quality.
 This comprehensive approach equips you with the skills to seamlessly enrich your existing applications with AI-enhanced features, boosting their performance and reliability in the financial services industry.

 By the end of the workshop, you will learn to:

 - Use Azure AI Services to automate data ingestion and validation tasks to streamline workflows.
 - Integrate Generative AI capabilities into your Azure Database for PostgreSQL-based applications using the [Azure AI extension](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-integrate-azure-ai).
 - Use the [Retrieval Augmented Generation (RAG) pattern](https://learn.microsoft.com/azure/ai-studio/concepts/retrieval-augmented-generation) <br/> (to ground responses in your own data).
-- Use [Azure Container Apps](https://aka.ms/azcontainerapps) <br/> for deployment (to get a hosted API endpoint for real-world use).
+- Use [Azure Container Apps](https://aka.ms/azcontainerapps) for deployment <br/> (to get a hosted API endpoint for real-world use).
 - Use [Azure Developer CLI](https://aka.ms/azd) with AI Application Templates <br/> (to provision & deploy apps consistently across teams)

 ## Learning Resources